flaab/picara-php-framework/README.md

 </VirtualHost>

 ```
+Make sure the VirtualHost is serving the htdocs folder and not the parent folder.

 ### 2. Secure your deployment
 - Delete the phpinfo.php file located at htdocs/webroot/phpinfo.php
 - Delete or rename the PhpLiteAdmin folder located at htdocs/webroot/phpliteadmin